marcopennekamp/lore/specification/expressions.md

 end
 ```

 A newline must always follow `cond` and it must always be closed with an `end`.
 Each case must be placed on its own line.
-If a condition should be a conditional expression, a loop, or an anonymous function, the condition must be enclosed in parentheses: `(if a then b else c) => 'fabulous!'`.
+If a condition should be a conditional expression, a loop, or a lambda function, the condition must be enclosed in parentheses: `(if a then b else c) => 'fabulous!'`.